 Town Gas is a group of local young adults aged 16-24 from Hackney who, together with artist Aaron Angell, oversaw the construction of London’s only publicly accessible gas-fire kiln.
 The young adults have been trained to run the pottery workshops for the wider community in Hoxton and through participation in the project, are developing new transferable skills to support their future ambitions in education and employment.

 WHITE HOUSE YOUNG CREATIVES GROUP

 Now well-established in the Dagenham area, The White House has set up a Youth Group to lead and curate events at the house.
-The first project was Sofa Slam in March, organised by a local young poet and was Barking and Dagenham’s first ever poetry slam.
+The first project was Sofa Slam, organised by a local young poet and was Barking and Dagenham’s first ever poetry slam, which is now a staple in local calendars.
 The Young Creatives meet fortnightly, developing professional skills and helping us to shape and deliver new activities for young people living in Dagenham.

 WALTHAMSTOW GARDEN PARTY

 For the 2018 instalment of Walthamstow Garden Party (14/15 July), the Blackhorse Workshop, which we helped establish with Assemble in 2014, took over the Useful + Beautiful Craft area.
 The theme this year was BODY BUILDERS, an experimental production lab of anatomical accessories that released a new wave of human hybrids into the festival.
 Each maker was partnered with a local young person, with the support of Create Jobs, who assisted the workshop and gave practical support throughout the weekend, providing them with practical experience of delivering public activity and an insight into the world of design, making and event management.

 YOU ARE WHAT YOU EAT